Writing and Public Discourse

 WRT 119wf Colloquium: Writing Roundtable Topics-What's for Dinner?
 Writing about Food (4 Credits)

-Michael Pollan writes in Omnivore’s Dilemma that the U.S. suffers from a “national eating disorder”—that essentially, we don’t know what to eat.
-This course examines that confusion, considering which of the many diets available to us—vegan, slow food, locavore—is truly healthy; what roles ethnicity, gender and class play in our choices; and how pervasive hunger is in the United States.
+Michael Pollan writes in Omnivore’s Dilemma that the U.S. suffers from a “national eating disorder”—that essentially, Americans don’t know what to eat.
+This course examines that confusion, considering which of the many diets available to us—vegan, slow food, locavore—is truly healthy; what roles ethnicity, gender, and class play in food choices; and how pervasive hunger is in the United States.
 Students read from the spectrum of food writing and hone their own writing in a variety of genres ranging from academic essays to restaurant reviews.
-Prerequisite: One WI course.
 Enrollment limited to 15.
 WI

 Spring